powered by FreeFind

 The view towards Gomersal station facing towards Leeds.
 Taken from somewhere near where the signal box once stood, (see photo above).

-Taken from Dewsbury road.
+Taken from Dewsbury road, facing in the opposite direction as the above photo.
 The station platforms were just up to the left, on top of the embankment behind those houses.
-I assume an iron deck bridge spanned the road.
-A road on the left, roughly in the same place as it is now, lead into the goods yard.
+An iron deck bridge spanned the road. (see above photo) A road on the left, roughly in the same place as it is now, lead into the goods yard.
 The warehouse was the biggest on the line.

 Closer view of the bus stop.
 From here the line enters the grounds of Oakwell Hall on an embankment.